ArhanChaudhary/qter/media/paper/paper.typ

 How are we supposed to store all 43 quintillion positions of the Rubik's Cube in memory?
 Well, we don't: different types of pruning tables solve this problem by sacrificing either information or accuracy to take up less space.
 Hence, pruning tables give an admissible heuristic instead of the exact number of moves needed to reach a Cycle Combination Solver solution.

 Loosely speaking, pruning tables can be thought of as a form of meet-in-the-middle search, more generally known as a space—time trade-off @spacetime.
 Even when running the Cycle Combination Solver on the same puzzle, we _must_ generate a new pruning table for every unique cycle structure.
 It turns out this is still worth it.
-Pruning tables reduce the search depth of the tree, and the improvements are dramatic because the number of nodes at increasing depths grows exponentially.
+In general, we can characterize the effectiveness of a pruning table by its expected admissible heuristic, $p$.
+Pruning tables reduce the search depth of the tree because they have the effect of preventing searching the last $p$ depths, and the improvements are dramatic because the number of nodes at increasing depths grows exponentially.
 But there is no free lunch: we have to pay for this speedup by memory.

-In terms of the asymptotic time complexity, pruning tables unfortunately have no effect.
-If we consider $O(18^(n - k)$ to be the new time complexity where $k$ is some constant that emulates reducing the search depth of the tree, the expression simplifies to $O(18^n/18^k)$ or back to $O(18^n)$ because Big-O notation ignores constant factors.
+We are left with a need to examine the asymptotic time complexity IDA\*.
+An IDA\* search to depth limit $d$ is similar to an IDDFS search to depth limit $d - p$, implying a time complexity of IDA\* is $O(18^(d - p))$ (recall how the last depth is the dominating factor).
+One might even be eagar to consider these two searches exactly equivalent, but Korf describes a perhaps surprising discrepancy: the number of nodes visited by IDA\* is empirically far greater, up to a magnitude of two.
+Nodes with large pruning values are quickly pruned, while nodes with small pruning values survive to spawn more nodes.
+Thus, IDA\* search is biased in favor of smaller heuristic values, and the expected admissible heuristic is actually lesser.

+Next we will conjecture that $p$ is logarithmically correlated to the number of states the pruning table can store, which we denote as the amount of memory used $m$.
+We first assume the branching factor $b$ is constant and then notice the minimum depth that is stored in the pruning table is approximately $floor(log_b m)$.
+Since there are exponentially more states at the last depth, $p$ is negligibly less than this depth; hence, $p ~ log_b m$.
+In reality, the branching factor is not constant and always less than its theoretical value, eventually converging to zero.
+The pruning table distribution in general is nontrivial to analyze.
+This implies our estimate of $p ~ log_b m$ is an egregious overestimate of the actual average pruning value, but we proceed with this approximation because IDA\* is biased in favor of smaller heuristic values.
+These two biases cancel each other out to some extent.

+As such, $O(18^(d - p)) = O(18^(d - log_18 m)) = O(18^d/m)$.
+Empirically and analytically, doubling the size of the pruning table halves the CPU time required to perform a search.

 === Pruning table design